bkarwoski/StarStack/README.md

 Place desired images to be stacked in a folder in the same directory as stack.py, labeled "jpg".
 Run stack.py.
 The image registration will take roughly 30 seconds per image.

 ## Future Work
 The enhanced correlation coefficient alignment step is the most expensive step in processing the images.
-It would be interesting to see how many iterations, or what error threshold epsilon, consistently leads to satidfactory stacking results.
+It would be interesting to see how many iterations, or what error threshold epsilon, consistently leads to satisfactory stacking results.